NISCHALPI/SlurmDocs/README.md

 ```bash
 slurmdocs collect -u jhondoe -s jhondoe.edu -p 23 -k ~/.ssh sweep -db doehpc -t 10  -p main -qos main --override
 ```
-This assumes that the main or whatever partition can queue jobs in all nodes with the crossponding user account.
+This assumes that the "main" partition can queue jobs in all nodes with the crossponding user account.

 ### Database Subcommand